Corredera square (Plaza Mayor)

-The Corredera Square is one of those places in the city full of history.
+The Corredera Square (Plaza Mayor) is one of those places in the city full of history.
 It has a rectangular shape (more or less).
-As a curiosity, it measures 113 meters long and 55 meters wide, making it one of the largest squares in Andalusia.
+Curiously, it measures 113 meters long and 55 meters wide, making it one of the largest squares in Andalusia.

 Aesthetically, it is a square with a Castilian appearance and is very reminiscent of the Plaza Mayor in Madrid.
 The most characteristic of this square are its arcades built with pillars and arches.
-There are only two buildings of different shape that form part of the plaza, the Sánchez Peña Market and the Mrs Ana Jacinto´s House.
+There are only two buildings of different shape that form part of the plaza, the Sánchez Peña Market and the House of Doña Ana Jacinto.

 By demolishing this central market in 1959, numerous Roman mosaics were discovered in the subsoil.
-You can see these mosaics in the Alcázar of Christian Kings where they are exposed.
+You can see these mosaics in the Alcázar de los Reyes Cristianos where they are exposed.

-The Corredera Square is located next to the City Hall of Cordova and the Roman Temple.
-The main entrances to this square are High Arch and Low Arch, although there is also access through Street Toril and Street Sánchez Peña.
+The Plaza Mayor of Cordova (Corredera) is located next to Cordova City Hall and the Roman Temple.
+The main entrances to this square are Arco Alto and Arco Bajo, although there is also access through calle Toril and Sánchez Peña.